ta-65/ta-65/README.md

 Hello!
-I am a undergraduate student from South Korea, interested in attention mechanism.
+I am a high-school student from South Korea, interested in attention mechanism.
+I upload my projects that accompany programming, entire projects are listed at my blog.

 ## Stacks
 - Programming Languages :